 6. Let go of the outcome.
 This allows me to wait until I can see a choice that is in my long-term best interest, and to acknowledge this might take a while.

 7. Adjust your “aim.”
-Frankly, if I’m aimed at anything but peace of mind, I know my aim is off!
-So I keep returning my focus to peace of mind every time I get distracted by the challenges.
+Frankly, if I’m aimed at anything but inner peace, I know my aim is off!
+So I keep returning my focus to my desire for inner peace every time I get distracted by the challenges.

-8. Remind yourself that aiming for peace of mind is enough.
+8. Remind yourself that calming down first is enough.
 The mind will be desperate to “kill” the problem, but I always remind myself that everything will go better if I calm down first, before deciding what to do…if anything.
 For this reason, it’s most definitely “enough”!

 Really, all these 8 steps amount to is slowing down, calming down and paying attention to what you’re thinking.
 Making these steps your go-to solution for stressful situations will definitely lead to being more discriminating about what you’re doing and why, and this can’t help but ultimately guide you to a better choices.